 The Type 57 S gets a firmer suspension, a modified front end and 20-inch wheels.

-As many as 100 items inside the Maybach are trimmed in exotic woods.
 Available accessories include a luggage set, a sterling silver champagne goblet, a humidor and a golf bag, among other amenities.
 Buyers can choose from six Grand Nappa leather colors and three types of wood.
 All four seats are heated, and active seat ventilation is available.
-The Business Package, which added wireless internet and other corner-office features, has been dropped.
+An available Business Package adds wireless internet and other corner-office features.

 Equipped with twin turbochargers, the Type 57’s 5.5-liter V-12 produces 550 hp and 663 pounds-feet of torque.
 It teams with a five-speed automatic transmission.
 Maybach says the Type 57 can accelerate from zero to 60 mph in 5.2 seconds.
 A 604-hp, twin-turbo 6.0-liter V-12 powers the Type 57 S. That engine generates 604 hp and a stupefying 738 pounds-feet of torque.
 It also uses a five-speed automatic.

 Two adaptive front airbags, four side-impact airbags, and front and rear side curtain airbags are standard, as are four-wheel-disc antilock brakes and an electronic stability system.